osavaryb/abella_schema/README.md

 (06/07/2013)
+> moved all new functions to module Schema. lexer, parser, abella_types and abella are also modified by the extension to handle block,schema and tacticals.
+> Added a switch in Schema that tell if a schema was ever created by the extension, in which case the tacticals becomes active, otherwise don't catch their hypname on apply (so that we are fully backward compatible).
 * proof for sync fails when nominal variables are in the assumption, I might need to replace nominal vars by logical variables (in both uni and sync?)

 (05/07/2013)
 * cleaned unique, which now does uni.1 to uni.5, and then an alternative uni.7 which makes the statement using the unified terms (from the hypothesis).
-* Started rewriting the first part of breduce, fails at an apply sync ("Not_found"), rest works.
+> Started rewriting the first part of breduce, fails at an apply sync ("Not_found"), rest works.
 Start next week cleaning up sync and see what cause the failure, in order to remove ctx2_uniform from breduce.

 (04/07/2013) bis^2 Workingon uni.6. switcharoo in uni.6's rename_ids_in_uterm might be unsafe.
 (04/07/2013) bis UNIQUETIEM